linettejv/Assignment-DB/README.md

 # Assignment-DB

-An ecommerce application is developed.
+An ecommerce database schema is developed.
 ( all the plural names have been later changed using alter tablename rename command )